Brown snake bites first aid guide in Adelaide

 • Apply pressure bandaging using the Pressure Immobilisation Technique

-The Pressure Immobilisation Technique (PIT) is recommended as first aid management for all Australian venomous snake bites.
+The Pressure Immobilisation Technique (PIT) is recommended as first aid management for all Australian venomous snake bites including brown snakes.
+This method prevents venom from spreading through the lymphatic system.

 Resuscitation, if needed, takes precedence over the PIT.